COPYRIGHT REMOVAL

 Copyright is a form of intellectual property law that provides legal protection for original works, including literary, dramatic, musical, and artistic works, such as poetry, novels, movies, songs, computer software, and architecture.

-The written content on our website that you are reading right now is protected by copyright.
+The written content on our website you are reading is protected by copyright.

 A trademark protects words, phrases, symbols, or designs, such as a logo or a business name, and must usually be registered with a government to be effective.

-If the content is being used online without permission, you can consider filing a takedown notification pursuant to the Digital Millennium Copyright Act and/or work with an online reputation management company to remove the infringing content.
+Suppose the content is being used online without permission.
+In that case, you can consider filing a takedown notification pursuant to the Digital Millennium Copyright Act and/or work with an online reputation management company to remove the infringing content.

 Reputation Rhino’s knowledgeable and passionate team of experts are ready to apply their best online management strategies to improve your online reputation.